How to Optimize Customer Service Costs with Visual Assistance

 Alas, none of these initiatives have worked, at least in the long-term.
 Either they did not move the needle enough (how much coffee does the staff drink?) or customer satisfaction was negatively impacted (less hours + limited staff = unhappy customers).

-How to Reduce Customer Service Costs Sustainably
+How to Optimize Customer Service Costs Sustainably

 Today’s customer service organizations face an even greater period of uncertainty and economic downturn.
 Customer service leadership must abandon any short-term initiatives to reduce customer service costs and instead find sustainable cost optimization tactics that will allow for business resilience.
 At the same time, they must ensure that the initiative does not compromise the quality and efficiency of the brand’s service or lose focus on the ultimate goal of ensuring a positive customer experience.